drewgierach/architecture-center/docs/sample-solutions/databases/e-commerce-cosmosdb.md

 ## Architecture

-![Sample solution architecture for a scalable order processing pipeline][architecture-diagram]
+![Example architecture for a scalable order processing pipeline][architecture-diagram]

 This architecture details key components of an order processing pipeline.
 The data flows through the solution as follows: